oliverandersencox/angular-test/README.md

 # Full stack developer - angular weather app
-This project will likely take up to two hours.
 You are not timed and can take as long as you wish to complete this project.
-You'll be creating a new angular project, interacting with a third party API and displaying the data.
+You'll be creating a new angular project, interacting with a third party API and displaying the response in a table.
 Finally you'll introduce some user friendly elements to the app.
-1. Create a new branch (name it after you).
+1. Create a new branch (name it after you) or create a publicly accessible repo.
 2. Create a new angular project with the features specified in this document
-3. Commit the weather app to your branch.
+3. Submit your branch/repo for review

 # Instructions
 1. Create a new angular project